eviebutland/fitness-app/README.md

 #### Email providers

 I am using [courier](https://www.courier.com/), this is an API that can manage multiple communications in one place.
 Initially, I have set up for Gmail API to send my daily emails.
 However, it can allow for intergrations to allow for SMS, push notifications, slack messages and more.
 This was relatively simple to set up and can be updated easily to use a different provider if needed.
 I intend to customise the templates to provide the workouts in a simple but effective style.

+Generating workouts:
+My initial thoughts on this project was to have the workouts generate themselves based off of exercise types (i.e select 3 upper body exercises and this would be a workout).
+However, since researching more into existing workout guides available, I have found that most, if not all, are structured in a plan.
+This is where there are 8/12 weeks worth of exercises premade and ready to use.
+However, since I have collected user data on workout preference, I will continue to use the current set up.